 As a crime victim or survivor, speaking can empower you and give a voice to your experiences.

-Offenders gain more from a guest speaker than they are able to through reading, discussing, or watching videos.
+Inmates, probationers, and parolees gain more from a guest speaker than they are able to through reading, discussing, or watching videos.
 Hearing from a crime victim or survivor who took the time to come to the class to speak reaches them in a way other methods simply cannot.

 If you are interested in participating in any of the speaking opportunities below, please contact our staff to apply.